-After returning to Nashville and working hard for a few more years he was signed by Warner Bros Records and that's when he was really able to take off.
-His first top 40 hit on the Billboard charts was "Dreamin's All I Do" and he didn't stop there.
-While most of his greatest hits were in the 1980s, he continued to perform as well as wrong songs for other artists.
-He co-wrote "All Over Me" for Blake Shelton in 2002, which was a top 20 Billboard Hot Country Song for Shelton.
+After returning to Nashville and working hard for a few more years, he was signed by Warner Bros Records, and that's when he was really able to take off.
+His first top 40 hit on the Billboard charts was "Dreamin's All I Do," and he didn't stop there, also recording multiple albums with RCA.
+While most of his greatest hits were in the 1980s, he continued to perform as well as write songs for other artists.
+He co-wrote "All Over Me" for Blake Shelton in 2002, which was a top 20 Billboard Hot Country Songs entry for Shelton.

-Conley passed away on April 10 after suffering from a condition similar to dementia.
+Conley passed away following months of hospice care on April 10, 2019, after suffering from a condition similar to dementia.
 He's remembered as one of the most beloved and talented American country artists of the past three decades.
 Here are our picks for the 10 best Earl Thomas Conley songs.

 10. "Brotherly Love"